uanq2/hw3-Password_Generator/README.md

 If all the criteria is presented, the application generates a password which is displayed in the window's page.

-This is the live application on the web https://uanq2.github.io/hw3-Password_Genereator/
+This is the live view of the password generator deployed via GitHub: https://uanq2.github.io/hw3-Password_Genereator/

-This is the repo where all the files and code are https://github.com/uanq2/hw3-Password_Genereator.git
+This is the repo where all the files are https://github.com/uanq2/hw3-Password_Genereator.git